open/close all folders

 - Fission Chicken once had to beat the cryogenically-preserved brain of "Walt Ditsey".

 - In the black-and-white Howard the Duck magazine, Wally Sidney was a failed animator turned wealthy haberdasher.
 He imposed a new code of decency on the title character, forcing him to wear pants.
-Hilariously, this story saw print decades before the real Disney Corp took over Marvel Comics.
+This was because Disney had sued Marvel over the character, claiming similarity to Donald Duck.
+Marvel's lawyers instantly caved and as a part of the settlement Disney was allowed to redesign Howard's look any way they saw fit, which included making him wear pants.
+And now Disney owns Marvel.

 - The Doctor Who Magazine comic strip "Welcome To Tickle Town" featured eccentric animator Tobias Tickle, who artificially prolonged his life into the 24th century and then built Tickle Town theme park, and trapped its visitors to protect them from the horrors of the After the End world outside which existed entirely in his head.